Zequez/logseq-vault/pages/Get Shit Done.md

 			- I experienced exasperation (anger? impatience?) as I realized the pen I picked up was not working and angry about whoever left the empty/broken pen with the other pens.
 			- I laughed (joy) when I realized that after picking up another working-pen, I had put back the empty pen with the other pens.
 The joke was that I might have been angry at myself; kinda barking at my own tail. [[What can you do with an empty plastic pen?]]
 			- I experienced anxiety while I started drawing the turtle and the details of what was actually needed to be created started to become clear.
 I did not know how the turtle was going to look before I finished.
 It was like I was discovering what I was drawing, as I was drawing it.
+				- The sequence was the rough shape of the body.
+Then the fins (ah, yes, a marine turtle, the experiment didn't specify, but I realized I had chosen to draw a marine turtle after I drew the fins,)
 			-
 		-